Biggest Weekend: Ash welcome abortion vote

 The rock band, from County Down, will play hits like Girl From Mars, Shining Light and Angel Interceptor when they play Belfast's Titanic Slipways on Saturday afternoon.

-The trio take to the main stage at 16:10 BST – shortly after the official results of the referendum are announced.
+The trio took to the main stage at 16:10 BST – shortly before the official results of the referendum are announced.

 Wheeler said he was looking forward to playing songs from the band's new album, Islands, alongside their classics.